ChessTournamentManager/Documentation/Proof/Agile Methodology/Agile Process in The Group Project.md

 ## At the End of Every Sprint

 At the end of every sprint, a [sprint review](/Proof/Agile%20Methodology/A%20Deeper%20Dive%20Into%20Agile.md#review-meeting) with the product owners is done and a [sprint retrospective](/Proof/Agile%20Methodology/A%20Deeper%20Dive%20Into%20Agile.md#retrospective) is held.
 Each sprint retrospective has a GitHub board on GitHub projects.

+# Agile Process in Action

+(show Jira board, gitkraken, merge request protection, sonarcloud and describe what the agile developments were per sprint, such as the code quality gate being discussed and changed, and us getting better at task distribution)

 # Process Benefits